-- over-the-counter medications - aspirin or non-steroidal anti-inflammatory drugs such as Advil or Ibuprofen.
-With liver disease, these types of medications may cause bleeding or kidney damage. - Gravol[®], Benadryl, cold medications, sleeping pills or anxiety reducing medications.
+- over-the-counter medications - aspirin (unless prescribed by your doctor) or non-steroidal anti-inflammatory drugs such as Advil or Ibuprofen.
+With liver disease, these types of medications may cause bleeding or kidney damage. - Gravol®, Benadryl, cold medications, sleeping pills or anxiety reducing medications.
 These may cause drowsiness and confusion.